-'Mental health services for young people are overstretched and underfunded ...
+Mental health services for young people are overstretched and underfunded ...
 Young patients rejected for treatment ...
 Long waiting lists ...
 Few alternative referral pathways ...
 Limited access to clinical psychologists and psychiatrists ...
-Community counselling services in schools and the third sector overwhelmed by demand' ...
-These are the key findings of a new survey of 994 General Practitioners (GPs), conducted for stem4, the charity which works to prevent mental ill health in teenagers.1
+Community counselling services in schools and the third sector overwhelmed by demand ...
+These are the key findings of a new survey of 994 GPs, conducted for stem4, the charity which works to prevent mental ill health in teenagers.1 deal with their child's mental difficulties (56%), saying they feel as if they have been left fend for themselves when it comes to their children's mental health.
+72% even report that, as a result of access to poor mental health services, they fear for their children's lives.2

-At the same time, a separate survey of 1000 parents was made for stem4 on the issue of children and young people's mental health.
-76% of parents report that they worry about their children's mental health, and that they are ill equipped to deal with their child or young person's mental health difficulties (56%), saying they feel as if they have been left to 'fend for themselves' when it comes to the area of mental health.
-72% even report that, as a result of access to poor mental health services, they fear for their children and young people's lives.2
+At the same time, a separate survey of 1000 parents was made for stem4 on the issue of children's mental health.
+76% of parents report that they worry about their children's mental health, and that they are ill equipped to

 Since 2016, the Government has been undertaking initiatives to improve treatment for children and young people experiencing mental health difficulties by 2020/21.
-More money has been funnelled into Children and Adolescent Mental Health Services (CAHMS) and also into selected primary and secondary schools with the aim of providing early, preventative and low-level mental health strategies.
-Be that as it may, 73% of GP's believe that mental health services for children and young people aged 11-18 have continued to deteriorate over the last 12 months, as the survey has found.1
+More money has been funnelled into CAHMS services and also into selected primary and secondary schools with the aim of providing early preventative, and low-level mental health strategies Be that as it may, 73% of GP's believe that mental health services for children and young people aged 11-18 have continued to deteriorate over the last 12 months, as the survey has found.1